Insights from Those Who DO Remember

 Then came the Nuremburg principles.
 But because we humans have short memories and are “hard of thinking”, we also had

-Pol Pot’s “Year Zero” in the 1970s in Cambodia (weapons, famine … you get it).
+Pol Pot’s collectivist takeover in the 1970s in Cambodia (murder … weapons … famine … you get it).

-In fact, in that century of wars – the twentieth century –
+In fact, in that century of wars – the twentieth century – due almost entirely to Collectivist governments,

 Stop thinking that governments have your interests at heart.
 The record shows them to be more harmful than war!
-The reason the US Second Amendment – the right to bear arms - is there, is to try and guarantee that citizens can protect themselves from their government.
+The reason the US Second Amendment – the right to bear arms - is there, is to try and guarantee that citizens can protect themselves specifically from their government.

 You cannot give politicians the power to mandate vaccines (or any other medical treatment).
 Even if they don’t abuse that power at first, they will do so.